cho102/cs167_lab7/README.md

 * (Q13) Where did the two records appear in the ascending sort order?
 Explain your observation.

+`{First: "Yuan", Last: "Zhang"}` appear at the very end whereas `["Yuan", "Zhang"]` appeared between "Victoria Woods" and "Yuka Allen."

 * (Q14) Is MongoDB able to build the index on that field with the different value types stored in the `Name` field?
+Yes, MongoDB was able to build the index on that field.

 * (Q15) What is your command for building the index?

     ```javascript
     // Replace here
+    db.contacts.createIndex({Name: 1})
     ```

 * (Q16) What is the output of the create index command?

     ```text
+    {
+	"createdCollectionAutomatically" : false,
+	"numIndexesBefore" : 1,
+	"numIndexesAfter" : 2,
+	"ok" : 1
+    }
     ```